 How to Choose the Right Paint for Asphalt?

-So, now that you know what types of paint work best with asphalt, which one is right for your needs?
+So, now that you know what types of paint work best with asphalt, its time to know which one is right for your needs?

 The answer starts with the paints themselves and the instructions found on the side of a paint can.